alexnm/house-moldovan-blog/src/posts/spotlights/angkor-wat.md

   <span>Remember that this is a tropical destination, so consult your doctor about vaccines and other precautions you need to take before your trip.</span>
 </div>

-### Our Experience
+### Our Itinerary

 We spent 1 and a half days in total and it was really nice as we got to see most of the main sites.
-For quite some time, we went outside of the most crowded areas, so we could enjoy the sites alone.
+We had enough time to go outside of the most crowded areas, so we could enjoy the sites alone.

 In the first day, we started with Ta-Prohm, to get ahead of the crowds.
 Then we followed the grand circuit counter-clockwise, and stopped along the way to see Pre Rup, Easter Mebon, and then the quiet premises of Jayatataka.
 Our next visit was Preah Khan, followed by a quick stop to eat at a [local restaurant](https://goo.gl/maps/m8TUitL7n5CQQPkJ6).

 We finished the day with two impressive sites: Ankgor Thom and Angkor Wat.
-We've seen the sunset from the top of Angkow Wat, and then quickly left for the city.
-Biking back took us around 30 minutes, and the trip itself was quite safe (altough for Mela it was a bit scary to bike in the roundabouts).
+We saw the sunset from there, and then quickly left for the city.
+Cycling back took us around 30 minutes, and the trip itself was quite safe (altough for Mela it was a bit scary in the roundabouts).

-The second day started early in the morning.
-We left with our rented tuk-tuk to see the sunrise at Angkor Wat.
-Afterwards, we've seen some more temples that we missed in the first day, like Ta Som and Ta Nei.

 <div class="info warning">
   <span>If you decide to rent a bike, make sure to plan some time to get back to the city before dark.</span>
 </div>

+The second day started early in the morning.
+We left with our rented tuk-tuk to see the sunrise at Angkor Wat.
+Afterwards, taking advantage of the fact that the tuk-tuk could cover more ground, we picked some temples that we missed in the first day, like Ta Som and Ta Nei.
+Around lunch time, we headed back to the city to catch our flight.

 ### Packing checklist